carlosmb001/challenge_1_fix_website/README.md

 The main objective of this project was to restructure the existing codebase to meet the latest web accessibility standards, improve the structure of the HTML and CSS, and optimize the code for search engines.

 Problem:
-The original codebase had many issues within its structure, making it difficult understand.
+The original codebase had issues within its structure, making it difficult understand.
 There were also accessibility issues, making it challenging for people with disabilities to use the website.
 The code was not optimized for search engines, affecting Horiseon's online presence.

 Solution: